-If the script is not present or is incorrect, you've found your problem!
-If your widget script is present and correct, make sure it has been added to the correct part of the code.
-Consult these articles for more information on how and where the script should be installed, see the article: Adding the Web Widget (Classic) to your website or Help Center.
+If the script is not present or is incorrect, you've found your problem.
+If your widget script is present and correct, ensure it has been added to the right part of the code.
+For more information on how and where the script should be installed, see the article: Adding the Web Widget (Classic) to your website or Help Center.

-Also, check that the Require sign-in option is not enabled in your Guide security settings (see the article: Restricting Help Center access to signed-in end-users).
-The Web Widget (Classic) only displays Help Center content that the user is allowed to see.
+Check that the Require sign-in option is not enabled in your Guide security settings.
+For more information, see the article: Restricting Help Center access to signed-in end-users.
+The Web Widget (Classic) only displays Help Center content that the user can see.
 When Require sign-in is enabled, the Web Widget (Classic) might not load for non-authenticated users.
 For more information, see the article: Adding the Web Widget to your website or Help Center.

-Check the browser console, this can differ depending on your preferred browser.
+Open the browser console, this can differ depending on your preferred browser.
 There you can see logs of information like, network requests, CSS, security errors and more.
-In the browser console, check to see if there is an ERR_INSECURE_RESPONSE error being displayed.
-If you see the ERR_INSECURE_RESPONSE error, it is likely that you do not currently have an SSL setup.
-You will be able to tell if you have SSL in place if you see
+In the browser console, check to see if there is an ERR_INSECURE_RESPONSE error displayed.
+If you see the ERR_INSECURE_RESPONSE error, likely, you do not currently have an SSL setup.
+You can tell if you have SSL in place if you see

 HTTPS at the beginning of your URL.
 If you do not see this, you can enable a Zendesk Provisioned SSL following the steps outlined in the article provided.